ZombarDu88/Left-4-dead-2-Map-Selector/README.md

 -Now start the `L4D2_map_selector.py` program

--Check if L4D2 is running If L4D2 is not lauched pres `"Start L4D2"`

 -Set up your switching time if you whant (Time for switching program to game depend on your pc default value are fixed in 5 seconds)

 -Create a lobby or go in Singleplayer